Gibson ES-333: History

 Delonge was first seen with an ES-335 style guitar while on tour with Box Car Racer in 2002.
 It was a plain-top Cherry Red Gibson ES-335.
 Many stickers were put on the guitar and the bridge pickup was replaced with a Seymour Duncan Invader pickup, which DeLonge had previously used in Gibson Les Pauls and Fender Stratocasters, including his signature model of the latter.
 The neck pickup was most likely kept stock since the cover was never removed.
 In 2003, Delonge began a signature guitar contract with Gibson.
 The first prototype guitar featured a satin brown finish (the same as the production version) but had bright orange racing stripes instead of the more commonly seen cream.
 The intention of the guitar was to be a simple, durable and fashionable modern ES-335 / 333 Gibson.
 All incarnations of the guitar feature one Gibson Dirty Fingers pickup in the bridge position.
 It features Gibson's typical Tune-O-Matic bridge plus Stopbar tailpiece layout.
 The guitar is a through-neck construction with a maple body and mahogany neck with rosewood fretboard.
 Most variants feature a mahogany veneered headstock (with the exception of a white w/ black stripe model featuring white headstock and a black w/ black stripe featuring a black headstock), and cream binding on the body and fretboard.
 Gibson released a limited production run of Tom Delonge Signature ES-333s in the mid 2000s.
 The production version features the standard satin brown with cream stripes, and Sperzel locking tuners.
 Epiphone currently offers a Chinese-made, lower priced version of the guitar with all the same specs (minus locking tuners).
 Tom debuted his Gibson signature guitar live on Blink-182's self-titled tour in 2003-2004.
 Since the formation of Angels And Airwaves, several other custom color combinations have been made for Tom.
 Since early 2012, Tom has stopped using most striped models (except a white and a brown) on stage and has primarily been using either a solid white or solid black model with no stripes.
-All the guitars Tom currently uses live have burns, stickers (with either the Blink-182 or Angels & Airwaves logos), tape and other cosmetic alterations.
+In later years, the guitars Tom used live had burns, stickers (with either the Blink-182 or Angels & Airwaves logos), tape and other cosmetic alterations.
+In 2022, DeLonge began using Fender Starcasters upon his second return to Blink-182, effectively retiring his ES-333 guitars.